esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ```

 ### Retrieval Augmented Generation - Build a RAG
-We have seen that a chatbot tends to give quite generalised answers.
-We can make a more specific chatbot by building a Retrieval Argumented Generation agent.
+A chatbot tends to give quite generalised answers.
+A more specific chatbot can be made by building a Retrieval Argumented Generation agent.
 This is an information that you youself provide with a knowledge base: a large number of documents.
 When prompted with a questions, the agent first retrieves relevant sections of the data that is in the knowledge base, and then generates and answer based on that data.
 In this way you can build an agent with very specific knowledge.

 The simplest form of a rag consists of two parts, a retriever and a generator.
-The retriever part will collect data from the provided data, so we first have to create a knowledge base for the retriever.
+The retriever part will collect data from the provided data, so first a knowledge base has to be created for the retriever.

-To build a RAG we will use again the pretrained Llama model, which works well for English text.
-We will therefore also provide some English text to the knowledge base.
+To generate text in the RAG the trained Llama model will be used, which works well for English text.
+Because this model was not trained on Dutch text, the RAG will work better for an English knowledge base.

-Let's download three newpaper pages, these are pages from a Curacoa newspaper.
+Three newpaper pages will be used for the example RAG, these are pages from a Curacoa newspaper.
 This is a Dutch newspaper with an additional page in English.
-Let's download the jpg versions of the newspapers to only get these English pages, and save them in a folder called "rag_data":
+The text versions of the newspapers can be downloaded to only get these specific English pages.
+Save them in a folder called "rag_data" for further processing:
 - [page1](https://www.delpher.nl/nl/kranten/view?query=the+moon&coll=ddd&identifier=ddd:010460545:mpeg21:p012&resultsidentifier=ddd:010460545:mpeg21:a0134&rowid=4)
 - [page2](https://www.delpher.nl/nl/kranten/view?query=moon+landing&coll=ddd&page=1&facets%5Bspatial%5D%5B%5D=Nederlandse+Antillen&identifier=ddd:010460616:mpeg21:a0146&resultsidentifier=ddd:010460616:mpeg21:a0146&rowid=1)
 - [page3](https://www.delpher.nl/nl/kranten/view?query=moon+landing&coll=ddd&page=1&facets%5Bspatial%5D%5B%5D=Nederlandse+Antillen&identifier=ddd:010460520:mpeg21:a0167&resultsidentifier=ddd:010460520:mpeg21:a0167&rowid=7)

 #### The knowledge base - a vector store
-Language models al work with vectors - embedded text.
-We will therefore save our data in a vector store, where the retriever can shop around for the relevant text.
+Language models all work with vectors - embedded text.
+Instead of saving text, a the data has to be stored in embedded versions in a vector store, where the retriever can shop around for the relevant text.

-There a number of packages that we will use in this section
+There a number of packages to be used in this section to build the RAG.
 ```python
 import os
 from IPython.display import Image, display